GongT/baobao/@idlebox/common/etc/common.api.md

 // Warning: (ae-missing-release-tag) "isWeb" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const isWeb: boolean;
+export let isWeb: boolean;

 // Warning: (ae-missing-release-tag) "isWindows" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const isWindows: boolean;
+export let isWindows: boolean;

 // Warning: (ae-missing-release-tag) "IUniqueIdFactory" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //